CASA 101: Frequent Questions

 This section is a compilation of answers to the questions most commonly asked by our constituents.
 Just start by following one of the links below.
 If you can’t find the question you wanted to ask, don’t hesitate to contact us.

-To provide an abused and neglected child with a CASA volunteer for an entire year it costs $1,000.
-Comparitively, a child in foster care costs the Commonwealth of Kentucky $1,000 a month.
-This goes to training volunteers, conducting background checks and providing support to volunteers.
+To provide an abused and neglected child with a CASA volunteer for an entire year costs $1,000.
+This goes to training volunteers, conducting background checks and providing support for volunteers.
+Comparatively, a child in foster care costs the Commonwealth of Kentucky $1,000 a month.

 Confidentiality is the most important aspect of what we do.
 This goes for the kids we work with all the way to our volunteers.
 In Kentucky, Family Court is closed court which means to be present in court you have to be a member of the case.
 Therefore, all information is kept extremely confidential.
 All volunteers, staff and board members take an oath of confidentiality.
-All information recieved to the CASA office is kept with the upmost confidentiality thought locked filed cabinets and access to these is very limited.
+All information received by the CASA office is kept with the upmost confidentiality through locked filing cabinets and access to these is very limited.